yashgo0018/agent-twitter-client/README.md

 ### Getting Twitter Cookies

-It is important that you use Twitter cookies so that you don't send a new login request to twitter every time you want to do something.
+It is important to use Twitter cookies to avoid sending a new login request to Twitter every time you want to perform an action.

-In your application, you will probably want to have a check for cookies.
-If you don't have cookies, log in with user auth credentials.
-Then, cache the cookies for future use.
+In your application, you will likely want to check for existing cookies.
+If cookies are not available, log in with user authentication credentials and cache the cookies for future use.

 ```ts
 const scraper = await getScraper({ authMethod: 'password' });